 The difference between Condo Insurance and Renter’s Insurance is that the building or area includes the resident unit.
 The people owning condo insurance have authority on the complex or building in which their property lies, whereas the renter doesn’t have insurance for the unit of the complex.
 However, both these insurances provide adequate insurance security.
 Apart from houses, both these insurance insures our things and belongings irrespective of what they are.

-Condo insurance provides full security, safety, and insurance to all the belongings of the user.
+Condo insurance provides full security, safety, and insurance for all the belongings of the user.
 It protects personal property and shields you from losing money due to perils and disasters.

 As obvious as the name suggests, Renter’s insurance is the insurance policy provided for people who live in a rented environment.
 It is for the tenants and the people who temporarily rent our house.

 Its policies are specially designed for renters and tenants whose requirements would be quite different from the owner’s requirement of insurance.
-It might be both affordable yet secure to the users.
+It might be both affordable and secure for the users.

 Comparison Table